burrt/compsci-docs/_v1/design-patterns.md

 ### Intent

-It mediates between the domain and data mapping layers by abstracting the data access behind a collection like interface.
+> To mediate between the domain and data mapping layers by abstracting the data access behind a collection like interface.

 ### Motivation